 Payment history is one of the most important factors what determines your credit score.
 Your payment history reflects your ability to make payments on your credit cards and other loans on time.
-If you miss several payments all together or are constantly making late payments your credit score will definitely be negatively affected.
+Failure to pay several payments or constantly late payments will negatively affect your credit score.

 If your credit cards are constantly maxed out then your credit score will absolutely be affected in a negative way.
 Using your credit cards isn’t a bad thing; it’s when you use them too much that it becomes a problem.
 Down the line when you’re looking for more credit, a loan or even a mortgage the people who will need to check your credit score want to see that you’re responsible with your credit cards.
 The ratio between your available credit and the credit you’re actually using should be low.
 Try keeping your balance to less than 10% of your available credit.